Planning Your QC Lab with APS Software: is it a Good Idea?

 The assumption is that having everything in one system enables you to make more informed decisions and have immediate feedback on specific planning scenarios.
 For example, a potential stockout is imminent, could we expedite the production schedule as well as the release in the quality environment to still serve the market in time?

-However, it’s a trade-off: there’s typically a significant configuration effort needed to make the APS tools fit for purpose & perform as they should.
+However, it’s a trade-off: there’s typically a significant configuration effort needed to make the advanced planning and scheduling tools fit-for-purpose and perform as they should.

 So, the short answer: you could use APS software to plan your QC lab, but is it really what you want?